-There is and some people have a constitutionally capacious canal, which is a lovely alliteration, but they have a nice wide canal, and other people have a constitutionally narrow canal.
+There isn't, you know, some people have a constitutionally capacious Canal, which is a lovely alliteration, but they have a nice wide canal, and other people have a constitutionally narrow canal.
 So if you're unfortunate to have a narrower canal, genetically, the risk of you having complications from a relatively small disc bulge are greater than for people who have a large canal space.

-We will give people a handout with the detail that's on the slides after the show because some of it will be difficult to follow on a screen and some of it's quite detailed.
-But this is just telling us what the cauda equina is and what the syndrome actually refers to.
+And for that, we will give people a handout with the detail that's on the slides after the show because some of it will be difficult to follow on on a screen and some of it's quite detailed.
+But this is just telling us what the what the call to require is and what the syndrome actually refers to.

 Yes.
-So the nerves of the cauda equina emerge from the conus as we described, their travel down, and most importantly, they supply the bladder or bowel, sexual organs, the saddle area, which we'll describe what the saddle area is, and the lower extremities.
+So the nerves of the quarter recliner emerge from the CONUS as we described, their travel down, and most importantly, they supply the bladder or bowel, sexual organs, the saddle area, which will describe what the saddle area is, and the lower extremities.
 And the syndrome results from compression of one or more of those nerves.
 Rarely is it only one nerve because if it's a large disc bulge, which most likely is the cause, it's going to compress the bundle.
 And you can see that on an MRI scan.
-And essentially, once you get compression of the cauda equina, and you have the symptoms that go with it, because simply compressing it isn't enough in order to have the syndrome you have to have symptoms.
+And essentially, once you get compression of the quarter recliner, and you have the symptoms that go with it, because simply compressing it isn't enough in order to have the syndrome you have to have symptoms.
 Once you get compression with symptoms, then that becomes the surgical emergency that we talked about earlier.

-Yes, and I suppose one of the challenges is to try to identify the problem before the syndrome emerges where possible, maybe we'll come on to that in a in a wee while.
-But by that time, I don't know it's possibly not irreversible but it's getting dangerous, isn't it?

-And that's the critical point is getting the timing right.
-So most commonly, the cause of cauda equina syndrome is a large disc bulge and statistically what most commonly will happen at the L 4, 5 disc around about 57% from the literature but L5, S1 the next most common L3, 4, degenerative stenosis is another condition that can cause, central stenosis can cause it.
-But because the condition progresses much more slowly, you often find that the cauda equina will find a way through the blockage and, and it's much less likely to cause symptoms.
-And if it does, it's a slow progressing, kind of glacial all sorts of event rather than that rapid 24 hour to one week sort of event.
+Yes, and I suppose one of the one of the challenges is to try to reach it tried to identify the problem before the syndrome emerges where possible maybe we'll come on to that in a in a while.
+But yes, it's by that time.
+I don't know it's possibly not irreversible but it's getting dangerous, isn't it?
+And that's, that's the critical point is getting the timing right.
+So most commonly the cause of cord recliner syndrome is a large disc bulge and statistically most that move most commonly will happen at the L four, five disc around about 57% from the literature but I five s one the next most common L L three for degenerative stenosis is another condition that can cause central stenosis can cause it.
+But because the condition progresses much more slowly, you often find that the cord recliner will find a way through the blockage and, and it's much less likely to cause symptoms.
+And if if it does, it's a slow progressing, kind of glassy all sorts of event rather than that rapid 24 hour to one week sort of event.
+Yeah.